wellness interior design consultants

 Reconnecting visually with nature in the city, be it outdoors in terraces and rooftops directly exposed to natural light, or indoors with through plants, trees and even aquariums, can all reduce stress and anxiety, restore concentration, provide a sense of vitality and generally make the day more pleasurable.

-In sum, this is ‘biophilia’ and healthy building standards such as WELL have specific credits rewarding the creation of a dream space with enhanced access to nature for building occupants., whether outdoors or via interior design interventions.
+In sum, this is known as ‘biophilia’ and healthy building standards such as WELL have specific credits rewarding the creation of a dream space with enhanced access to nature for building occupants, whether outdoors or via interior design interventions.

 To get started implementing this you’ll need a mood board, an interior design consultation and an open mind!